ggonnella/textformats/manuals/developer_manual.md

 even referred to in the official documentation of the Nim Backend Integration.
 (https://nim-lang.github.io/Nim/backends.html).
 Until then, it will be thus be used for the C API.

+# Running single tests from the command line

+An additional CLI tool can be compiled manually (`src/textformats/cli/tf_test`).
+The tool can be used for running single tests from the command line.
+See the manual page of `tf_test` for more information about its interface.

+The `tf_spec test` is emulated using `tests/cli/tf_spec_test.py`, which calls `tf_test` for each available test in the specification.